Kansas has many interesting specialty foods. Some are based

 in 1946 and is operated today by Joe and Jim Bichelmeyer.

 In addition to being a full service butcher shop, the

 Bichelmeyers also raise cattle, and offer custom slaughtering, aging. and

 smoking.
 Bichelmeyer Meats smoke slim Jims, beef jerky, 12 kinds of sausage,

 7 kinds of bacon , pork loin and pork chops.

 |Kansas City, Kansas - Krizman's

-since 1939 and supplies a number of Kansas City restaurants.
-Although Krizman's
+supplies a number of Kansas City restaurants.
+Although Krizman's has a

 Open Tuesday through Saturday.
 424 North 6th Street -